rmkubik/rmk-gatsby/src/posts/personal-retrospective-2018.md

 I'm very impressed with people who have the ability to support themselves outside of hourly employment.
 Throughout the year, I resolved to experiment to try and find skills I can leverage to make supplemental income.

 - I started listening to the [Startups For the Rest of Us](https://www.startupsfortherestofus.com/) podcast.
 A podcast about the world of bootstrapping startups from nothing.
 - I started following [@sehurlburt](https://twitter.com/sehurlburt), [@GreyAlien](https://twitter.com/GreyAlien) and [@patio11](https://twitter.com/patio11) on Twitter.
-All great entrepreneurs who frequently share fascinating tips.
+All are great entrepreneurs who frequently share fascinating tips.
-- I showed my first "finished" game, [Unstable](http://unstablegame.com), at a conference called the [Portland Retro Gaming Expo](http://www.retrogamingexpo.com/).
+- I showed my first finished game, [Unstable](http://unstablegame.com), at a conference called the [Portland Retro Gaming Expo](http://www.retrogamingexpo.com/).
 - I made \$7.44 from Unstable ads!
 Its a terrible return on investment, but its money that didn't come from an employer.

 🛠️ **New Tools and Techniques**

 - I started using Mint to monitor my personal finances to help estimate my monthly spending.
 - I have started taking a ton of notes to get things off my mind and out my brain.
-I recently read a post about ["how to have great ideas"](https://lengstorf.com/write-everything-down) that illustrates the effect I've felt after starting the practice.
-Mainly how disconnected ideas and random thoughts marinate over time before they coalesce into something real.
+I recently read a post about ["how to have great ideas"](https://lengstorf.com/write-everything-down) that illustrates the effect I've felt after starting the practice: how disconnected ideas and random thoughts marinate over time before they coalesce into something real.
 - I planned my year out with a personal roadmap on Trello.
 - I've used a progression of digital note-taking tools: Evernote → iPhone Notes app → Notion.